sndcode/WoW-PServer-Launcher/README.md

 - In DEVMODE see bug tracker tickets
 - Icons !
 - Bugtracker with attatchment support
--
+- many many more and some easter eggs

 INSTALLATION OF THE BACKEND AND SERVER SETUP:

-- You will need a mangos server for either 2.4.3 or 3.3.5a .
+- You will need a mangos server for either 2.4.3 or 3.3.5a . (works with any emulator when you change the backend SQL commands.)
 - First upload the www folder contents to your WEBSERVER.
 - Configure "www\wow\files\launcher\cfg.php"
 - Configure "www\wow\settings\cfg.php"